nodetator/nodetator.github.io/index.md

 ---
 layout: home
 ---
 I am NodeTator.
-I'm exploring the Crypto Space from the viewpoint of an investor. [about me](/about/).
+I am an aspiring analyst dissecting the technology markets.
+[About me](/about/).